poseidon/matchbox/Documentation/cloud-config.md

 # Cloud Config

-**Note:** We recommend you migrate to [Ignition](https://coreos.com/blog/introducing-ignition.html) on bare metal.
+**Note:** We recommend migrating to [Ignition](ignition.md) for hardware provisioning.

 CoreOS Cloud-Config is a system for configuring machines with a Cloud-Config file or executable script from user-data.
 Cloud-Config runs in userspace on each boot and implements a subset of the [cloud-init spec](http://cloudinit.readthedocs.org/en/latest/topics/format.html#cloud-config-data).
 See the cloud-config [docs](https://coreos.com/os/docs/latest/cloud-config.html) for details.

 Cloud-Config template files can be added in `/var/lib/bootcfg/cloud` or in a `cloud` subdirectory of a custom `-data-path`.
-Template files may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with Group `metadata` when served.
+Template files may contain [Go template](https://golang.org/pkg/text/template/) elements which will be evaluated with group metadata, selectors, and query params.

     /var/lib/bootcfg
     ├── cloud